-It looks like a lot of us will be staying put this summer and choosing to stay at home while the sun shines.
+It looks like a lot of us will be staying put again this summer and choosing to stay at home while the sun shines.
 Many of us have had holidays cancelled or postponed until next year.
-That doesn’t mean we’re not looking for a bit of an escape from the trauma that has been 2020 so far.
+That doesn’t mean we’re not looking for a bit of an escape from the trauma that has been 2021 so far.
 We live on the Emerald Isle giving us plenty of opportunity to explore and indulge in this wonderful Island.
 Take a leaf out of our book and make the most out of your staycation in Ireland.

 A staycation can be a holiday in your own home or pitching a tent in the back garden.
 Changing the rules of daily life and exploring your local town and back roads can make for a very memorable holiday.
 A staycation can also mean checking into a hotel or B&B a county or two away.
 And if you’re up for real adventure, a staycation can be a week of glamping in some of the most unique locations in Ireland.